 - Give your dog his own personal area whether it be a crate or his own room.
 As your puppy learns to go outside to do his business, you can slowly give him more freedom to explore around the house.

-- You must not let the puppy free eat and keep him on a meal schedule that are consistent everyday.
+- You must not let the puppy free eat and keep him on a meal schedule that is consistent every day.

-- Take puppy out to go to the bathroom in the morning and then once every 45 minutes or so.
+- Take the puppy out to go to the bathroom in the morning and then once every 45 minutes or so.
 Always take him outside after eating.
-Make sure he goes out last thing at night before bed time.
+Make sure he goes out the last thing at night before bedtime.

 - Try and take the dog to the same spot every time you take him out.
 This helps him build a routine.

 - Keep him company outside to make sure he does his business.